semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### List all notifications

-You can list all the available notifications under the current orginization with the `sem get notifications` command.
+You can list all the available notifications under the current organization with the `sem get notifications` command.

     sem get notifications